matematiflo/CompAssistedMath2023/Lean/README.md

 In order to work on the `.lean` files, several options are available:

 * Download the file and open it in your [CoCalc](https://cocalc.com) account.
-* Fork the [Comp_assisted_math](https://github.com/matematiflo/Comp_assisted_math) repo sitory and, from your own GitHub account, open a *Codespace*.
+* *Fork* (don't just clone) the [Comp_assisted_math](https://github.com/matematiflo/Comp_assisted_math) repo sitory and, *from the forked repository in your own GitHub account*, open a *Codespace*.
 You will need to install the Lean 3 extension for that Codespace.
-You can do that directly from the Codespace VS code emulator.
+You can do that directly from the Codespace VS code emulator (Codespaces will suggest using *Elan* to do it, and you should say yes to that).
+If you use Codespaces from the present repository instead of from your forked copy, you will not be able to save your work without opening a pull request.
 * Install *Lean 3* on your computer by following the instructions [here](https://leanprover-community.github.io/get_started.html).
 Then download the file and open it in VS Code.

 Be aware that *Lean 4* is not backwards-compatible with *Lean 3* and that the `.lean` files in this repository will not work in *Lean 4*.